gbyy422990/salience_object_detection/README.md

 # Salience Object Detection
 Salience Object Detection Using python + tensorflow This is tensorflow implementation for cvpr2017 paper "Deeply Supervised Salient Object Detection with Short Connections".<br>

-Cuz the training data is owned by my company,so to be honest i dont know this model still reach the performance mentioned in paper or not.
+Cuz i trained this model on my company's data,so to be honest i dont know this model still reach the performance mentioned in paper or not.

 ## Project info
 This code can be used to train, but the data is owned by my company.I'll try my best to provide code and model that can do inference.<br>